The Ghost (Agents of S.H.I.E.L.D.): Reception

-Evan Valentine, writing for Collider, gave the episode a "good" rating of 3 stars out of 5, saying that the series "certainly benefits somewhat from taking a page from" Daredevil and Jessica Jones, highlighting the number of more mature elements in the episode's opening as "a nice introduction that shows you this may not exactly be the same show you’ve gotten to know over the years."
+Evan Valentine, writing for Collider, gave the episode a "good" rating of 3 stars out of 5, saying that the series "certainly benefits somewhat from taking a page from" Daredevil and Jessica Jones, highlighting the number of more mature elements in the episode's opening as "a nice introduction that shows you this may not exactly be the same show you've gotten to know over the years."
 Valentine called Robbie Reyes "satisfactory" and the Ghost Rider "where things really shined"; "ABC pretty much nail the look [of Ghost Rider], and while he's obviously been tweaked to more accurately portray this new interpretation of the Spirit of Vengeance, he looks great in motion all the same ... his car has a particularly cool scene where it transforms mid air and lands in a fiery blast."
-He called the Ghost Rider/Quake fight a highlight, and the latter's health issues "an interesting twist".
+He called the Ghost Rider vs Quake fight a highlight, and the latter's health issues "an interesting twist".
 He concluded saying, "the show still has all the flaws and strengths that [it] is known for ... [but] if you're looking to rejoin your favorite agents for another solid romp with the added twist of throwing Ghost Rider into the mix, this one's for you."
 Marc Buxton, also of Den of Geek, gave the episode 3.5 stars out of 5, calling it "a fun way to kick off the new season".
 He criticized the Ghost Rider transformation scene as "way too CGI cartoony" and negatively compared it to Grimm, but otherwise said that "Ghost Rider feels right" and much improved over the Nicolas Cage Ghost Rider films.
-He also criticized the opening shots of Johnson, calling them "misogynistic" and saying, "Seriously Marvel, you’re better than that."
+He also criticized the opening shots of Johnson, calling them "misogynistic" and saying, "Seriously Marvel, you're better than that."

 In December 2016, Comic Book Resources named "The Ghost" as the 15th best episode of the year among comic book-related television series.